-Since capacity is defined as the value-creating ability of an organization's resources and systems, it is likely that this shift in how value is defined and measured may be relevant for the development of capacity models in a variety of settings.
-Specialty Foods provides one illustration of how these systems may evolve (see Figure 3).
+5.3 Revisiting Capacity in Service Settings: The Role of Customer Value Creation Specialty Foods is a large specialty food producer whose employees perform a variety of activities.
+Pecialty Foods provides one illustration of how capacity cost systems may evolve (see Figure 3) to incorporate value creating capability of the systems.
 Variances are developed for each of the five primary states of capacity.
-The model, reflecting the basic report structure developed by CAM-I (Klammer, 1996), emphasizes total value created across the range of activities performed by Specialty Foods' employees.5 While the capacity reporting grid has not been fully populated for this example, the firm is currently collecting the information required to complete it.
+The model, reflecting the basic report structure developed by CAM-I (Klammer, 1996), emphasizes total value created across the range of activities performed by Specialty Foods' employees.
+As suggested earlier these activities need to be sorted in non-value add, business value-add-administrative, business value-add-future and current and customer value add.
+While the capacity reporting grid has not been fully populated for this example, the firm is currently collecting the information required to complete it.
+Data collection process is resulting in some interesting conversations at Specialty Foods as employees think of connections between time spent and the ability of activities performed to impact revenue generation.